Caux Arts and Peace Encounters

 Additionally, Benjamin Bergey is a prominent music leader in the Mennonite Church, having recently served as Director of Music at Harrisonburg Mennonite Church for six years, and notably as Music Editor for Voices Together, the hymnal for Mennonite Church USA and Mennonite Church Canada, as well as compiler and editor for the hymnal's Accompaniment Edition.
 He regularly leads worship and resourcing events at assemblies, workshops, and conferences, and was the music planner for the 2022 Mennonite World Conference Assembly music and songbook.

-NATACHA CERNY EHTESHAM & MARTHA CERNY, One Arctic and Museum of Contemporary Circumpolar Art
+NATASCHA CERNY EHTESHAM & MARTHA CERNY, One Arctic and Museum of Contemporary Circumpolar Art

 Martha Cerny is a Canadian-Swiss curator, co-founder, and director of the Museum of Contemporary Circumpolar Art (MCCA) in Bern, Switzerland.
 Holding an MAS from Zurich University of the Arts, she has dedicated her career to amplifying Indigenous voices from the Arctic, providing a platform for artists and communities from the circumpolar regions.
 Since 1995, she has worked extensively with Inuit art, expanding her focus to other Arctic cultures in 1998.
 Over the past 15 years, her work has centered on addressing the complex cultural and environmental challenges faced by circumpolar communities—from the legacies of colonialism to the impacts of climate change.
 Through national and international exhibitions, events, and dialogues, she fosters understanding, knowledge exchange, and global awareness of Arctic issues, bridging the gap between the high North and the global public

 Natascha Cerny Ehtesham has a background in civilian peacebuilding and human rights, with over a decade of experience in these fields.
 She currently works as the Assistant Director at the Museum of Contemporary Circumpolar Art in Bern, where she focuses on promoting Arctic Indigenous voices and implementing decolonization initiatives.
 Natascha has worked with organizations such as swisspeace, humanrights.ch as well as Library and Archives Canada, where she led projects aimed at preventing violent conflict and addressing its aftermath through collaborating with civil society organizations, human rights defenders, memory institutions, as well as multilateral organizations and governments, predominantly in Europe and the post-Soviet space.
-Natascha is committed to fostering dialogue and mutual understanding, drawing on lessons from the past to help build a better future. (photo: Arctic Voices)
+Natascha is committed to fostering dialogue and mutual understanding, drawing on lessons from the past to help build a better future. (more info: One Arctic)

-AMBASSADOR ALEXANDER FASEL (Switzerland), Secretary of State, Federal Department of Foreign Affairs Switzerland
+ALEXANDRE FASEL (Switzerland), Secretary of State, Federal Department of Foreign Affairs Switzerland

-KATHY JETNIL-KIJINER (Marshall Islands), poet and climate change activist, Marshall Islands Climate Envoy
+KATHY JETNIL-KIJINER (Marshall Islands), Poet and Climate Change Activist, Marshall Islands Climate Envoy

 Kathy Jetñil-Kijiner is a Marshall Islander poet, performance artist, educator.
 She received international acclaim through her poetry performance at the opening of the United Nations Climate Summit in New York in 2014.
 Her writing and performances have been featured by CNN, Democracy Now, the Huffington Post, NBC News, National Geographic, and more.
 In February 2017, the University of Arizona Press published her first collection of poetry, Iep Jāltok: Poems from a Marshallese Daughter.